 The latest to enter the scene is Bird, a company founded by a man who knows a little something about mobility solutions.
 His name is Travis VanderZanden, and he was previously the vice president of growth at Uber, and before that, the chief operating officer of Lyft.

-But now, he is on his own, and launching a new company that doesn’t offer car services, but rather scooter services.
-Bird is based in Santa Monica, California, and over the course of the last six months, VanderZanden has launched around 1,000 of these escooters around the city.
-So far, he tells TechCrunch, 50,000 people have taken around 250,000 rides.
+Today, he is on his own, and launching a new company that doesn’t offer car services, but rather scooter services.
+Bird is based in Santa Monica, California, and as of February 2018, VanderZanden had launched around 1,000 of these escooters around the city.
+At that point, he told TechCrunch, 50,000 people had taken around 250,000 rides.

-Now, those numbers will burgeon even further.
-Bird has raised $100 million on a $300 million valuation, as per a new report from TechCrunch.
+Those numbers are likely to burgeon even further, as Bird recently raised $100 million on a $300 million valuation.
 As one investor noted, “It feels like investing in Uber when it first launched.”
 The new cash influx should help the company expand beyond its native Santa Monica, and it certainly ought to do so quickly — indeed, there are already a number of competitors who have taken note of the e-scooter sharing model, including LimeBike.

 Getting started on Bird ought to be pretty easy.
 New riders need a driver’s license and a credit card number (which they enter into the Bird app).
 Once that is done, you are charged $1 to unlock the scooter and an additional 15 cents for each minute.
 You will be able to go as far as the scooter can take you and at speeds of up to 15 miles per hour.
 Apparently, some folks have made Birds take them all the way to Los Angeles International Airport, while others have ridden from Santa Monica into downtown L.A. (about a 15.5-mile commute).